Keith Haring

 1958, USA

-Haring began making art on the streets of New York, painting over advertising panels in subway stations across the city
+As an art student, Haring made art in public spaces in New York, including painting over advertising panels in subway stations across the city

 He executed numerous public murals across New York City and then the world, which touched on social causes and political issues

-Keith Haring, Industrially fabricated tarps, Luna Luna, Hamburg, Germany, June-July, 1987.
+Keith Haring, Industrially fabricated tarps, Luna Luna, Hamburg, Germany, 1987.

-Keith Haring was a painter known for his instantly recognizable, pattern-like visual language.
-Uniting the bright colors of Pop Art, the whimsy of cartoons, and the deviousness of graffiti, Haring developed a distinct, iconic style marked by bold, black outlining.
-While studying at the School of Visual Arts in New York, Haring drew inspiration from outside the academy, making friends with legendary artists of the downtown arts scene, including Jean-Michel Basquiat and Andy Warhol.
-In 1980, while still a student, he began to draw on top of blank advertisements in subway stations across the city, creating trademark symbols such as the radiant baby, the dancing Everyman, or the barking dog—symbols that would become ubiquitous throughout the city and synonymous with his name.
+Keith Haring was a painter known for instantly recognizable, pattern-like visual language.
+Uniting the bright colors of Pop Art, the whimsy of cartoons, and the inventiveness of graffiti, Haring developed a distinct style marked by bold outlines.
+While studying at the School of Visual Arts in New York, Haring drew inspiration from outside the academy, making friends with legendary artists of the downtown arts scene, including Jean-Michel Basquiat.
+In 1980, while still a student, he began to draw on top of blank advertisements in subway stations across the city, creating symbols such as a radiant baby, a dancing Everyman, and a barking dog—symbols that became ubiquitous throughout the city and synonymous with his name.

 Keith Haring.